Why Learn Mandarin Chinese language of all the choices?

 The India-China Economic and Commercial business relations are formed through multiple platforms like Joint Group on Economic Relations, Science and Technology (JEG), Strategic Economic Dialogue (SED), Development Research Centre of China (DRC), India-China Financial Dialogue, and other Institutional Mechanisms.

-Being competency in Mandarin Chinese language in India will open you up to job or business opportunities provided by this bilateral relationship.
+Being competent in the Chinese language in India will open you up to job or business opportunities provided by this bilateral relationship.

 3. Career after Learning Chinese Language in India